GeomarPerales/ideamR/README.md

 ## Example

-In this example, I use daily precipitation data from Bucaramanga station for run ideamR.
+In this example, I use daily precipitation data from Bucaramanga (Santander, Colombia) station for run ideamR.

 ```
 library(ideamR)